-It was almost exactly two years ago that I sat with my best friend in my dining room folding little girls’ clothes.
+It was almost exactly three years ago that I sat with my best friend in my dining room folding little girls’ clothes.
 Timidly, I spoke her name out loud.
 The name I had uttered so many times before.
 Silently in prayers pleading with God to give her a family, quietly when asking my hurting friend if she’d heard anything more about her.
 But I had never said her name in a conversation so heavy with meaning for me personally.

 Right now, I can’t believe that this same little girl is lying asleep on my bedroom floor next to her little sister.
 Curled up in a sleeping bag that her daddy bought for her because hardly stops talking about “when we all go camping.”
 In the moments when I pause to think about her and her sister all I can come up with is–how can it be??